 Institutions that have not joined or signified their intent to join the Scheme

 All institutions where the sexual abuse of children occurred must be accountable for that abuse and should join the National Redress Scheme (the Scheme) without delay.

-The following institutions named in the Royal Commission and/or an application have not yet joined or signified their intent to join the Scheme:
+The following institutions were either named in the Royal Commission and/or in an application made to the Scheme, and failed to meet this requirement is listed below.